 On a hippie trail, head full of zombie

-These lines set the stage with a traveler driving a “fried-out Kombi,” meaning an old, overheated Volkswagen van.
+A traveler is driving a “fried-out Kombi,” meaning an old, overheated Volkswagen van.

 The “hippie trail” refers to a well-known travel route in the 1960s and ’70s that stretched from Europe to Asia.